Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

 In \fig{fig:cutoff} we show the unitarity violation scale $\Lambda$ as a function of $\bar h$, from the EW scale $v$ up to the CMB pivot scale $h_\text{CMB}$.
-There is a small bump at $\bar h\sim10^{14}$ GeV, where the combination of scattering processes that contributes the dominant eigenvalue to the diagonalised scattering matrix $a_0$ changes.
-However, in the slow-motion and small fluctuation limit we consider, $\Lambda$ changes remarkably little, by less than a factor of 2 between the inflationary large field region and the EW minimum.
-This is true in both the metric and the Palatini case.
-Between the end of inflation and the end of preheating the derivatives of the field can be large, and our assumption that they can be neglected is not necessarily valid, so the curve may not apply there.
+In the Palatini formulation --in the slow-motion and small fluctuation limit we consider-- $\Lambda$ changes remarkably little, by less than a factor of 2 between the inflationary large field region and the EW minimum.
+In contrast, in the metric case $\Lambda$ changes by two orders of magnitude between the CMB pivot scale and the EW scale.
+Between the end of inflation and the end of preheating the derivatives of the field can be large, and our assumption that they can be neglected is not necessarily valid, so the curve may not be accurate there.
 For small values of $\Lambda$ we would also have to take the masses of the fields into account.